Victoria (British TV series): Historical accuracy

 Victoria's writer Daisy Goodwin said that the drama was inspired by real events: "...whether they are assassination attempts, the repeal of the Corn Laws, or the terrible potato famine...All the big building blocks of the series are true."

 The Duchess of Sutherland is inaccurately depicted as carrying on an improbable romance with prince (later duke) Ernest of Saxe-Coburg and Gotha, who is also inaccurately depicted as being unmarried at the time.
 Margaret Clunie told RadioTimes.com: "Harriet Sutherland had a famously happy marriage with the Duke of Sutherland and they had these 11 children and lived happily ever after.
 So we have slightly deviated away from the truth."

 The story lines are a blending of history, historical inaccuracies, and characters invented for dramatic purposes.
 In some cases, the historical figures are indistinguishable from invented characters in all but name, with the traits, actions, and experiences having little to do with the real lives of those supposedly portrayed.
 For example, Dame Diana Rigg was cast to play an elderly and curmudgeonly Duchess of Buccleuch even though the real woman was in her 30s when at court, and older sister Feodora is made into a spiteful schemer living for an extended period of some years with Victoria and Albert, although letters reveal the sisters seemingly had an affectionate bond that made them faithful correspondents across years and distance, with visits relatively rare.

 Robert Peel's Private Secretary Edward Drummond is shown as having a relationship with Lord Alfred Paget, but there is no evidence that either of the men were gay or had any same-sex relationships.
 Drummond was fatally shot in 1843, not in 1846, as portrayed.
 His shooting was likely a case of mistaken identity, rather than his being shot when defending Peel.
 He was aged 51 when he died, so was considerably older than the character featured in the series.
 Paget did not become the Queen's Chief Equerry until 1846.
 He was born in 1816, so at the time portrayed he would have been of an age similar to the character in the series.

 Frances Mulraney wrote on IrishCentral that "Faith, Hope & Charity" episode "overplays the extent to which Queen Victoria sought to aid the famine Irish in the 1840s, exaggerating her interest in Ireland."
 English-born historian Christine Kinealy, founding director of Ireland's Great Hunger Institute at Quinnipiac University, who has studied Queen Victoria's diaries and the writings of Prime Ministers Peel and Russell, said: "There is no evidence that she had any real compassion for the Irish people in any way."
-Irish clergyman Robert Traill, who wrote a letter that makes it to the newspapers, had never met Victoria.
+Irish clergyman Robert Traill, who wrote a letter that makes it to the newspapers, never met Victoria.
 The creator of the show, Daisy Goodwin, said: "I thought [Robert Traill's] story would be a good way to illustrate the terrible way in which the Irish were treated by the British government."